 Although it’s possible to get through the withdrawal phase and detoxify from heroin on your own, you’re much more likely to move successfully from detox to recovery if you seek support from addiction treatment specialists.

-When Someone You Love Is Using
+When Someone You Love Needs Help

 It’s impossible to know which is more painful: living through the consequences of heroin abuse as a user or as the loved one of a user.
-Watching someone you care about give his or her life to drug abuse can be one of the hardest trials you’ll face, especially if that person absolutely refuses to acknowledge the problem.
+Watching someone you care about give his or her life to drug abuse can be one of the hardest trials you’ll face, especially if that person absolutely refuses to acknowledge the dangers.
 But if you’re concerned that a friend or family member might be using, early intervention is the best way to help them avoid the tragic consequences of heroin abuse.

 - A change in sleeping habits